 Walk up to the pork chop section at any grocery store and you're immediately faced with a choice: the sturdy, photogenic bone-in chop or the neat, uniform boneless one.
 Both are pork chops.
 Both can be delicious.
 But they behave completely differently in the pan - and picking the wrong one for your recipe is the fastest path to a dry, disappointing dinner.
 Here's everything you need to know before you buy.

-They're Not the Same Cut
+They're Not All the Same "Pork Chop"

 Pork Chop 101: Before You Even Turn on the Stove